BoWangEco/BoWangEco.github.io/_pages/about.md

 I am a postdoctoral researcher in ecology and geography at the Northwest Institute of Eco-Environment and Resources, Chinese Academy of Sciences.
 My research focuses on ecosystem resilience, multistability, and spatial interactions in vulnerable landscapes.

 I study how ecosystems maintain resilience, shift among alternative states, and reorganize under climate change, human management, and spatially extended ecological processes.
-My work uses coastal wetlands, drylands, and forest–grassland ecotones as model systems to explore general mechanisms underlying ecosystem stability and transformation.
+A central goal of my work is to develop approaches that connect ecological theory with large-scale spatial data, helping to understand how local interactions scale up to landscape-level patterns, functional connectivity, and ecosystem persistence.

-I combine remote sensing, field observations, dynamical systems theory, resilience diagnostics, spatial analysis, and causal inference to link ecological theory with large-scale spatial data.
-My current research focuses mainly on dryland ecosystems, especially how water availability, human activities, and internal feedbacks shape ecosystem quality, alternative stable states, and regime-shift risks.
+My research uses vulnerable landscapes as model systems to investigate general ecological mechanisms, with a current emphasis on dryland ecosystems.
+Methodologically, I integrate remote sensing, field observations, dynamical systems theory, resilience diagnostics, spatial analysis, and causal inference.

 <div style="display: flex; gap: 14px; flex-wrap: wrap; margin-top: 16px; margin-bottom: 22px;">